robert1794/5LIU0_project/Documentation/proposal/Project proposal.md

 ## Primary question

 The primary research question that will be answered at the end of the project is:
-*"Is cross-correlation a viable way to estimate from which direction the sound is originating?"*
+"*What are the characteristics of TDAoA estimation based on the cross-correlation algorithm?*"

 ## Secondary questions involve:

 These secondary questions help answering the primary question.
 These questions will be answered with theory, simulation and real-world testing where possible.

 1. "How accurate can TDAoA be (in degrees) using this technique?"
-   1. Static accuracy
-   1. Variation
 1. "What is the relationship of the distance between the microphones and the accuracy?"
 1. "How sensitive is this technique to noise?"
-   1. Ruis -> enkele bron
-   1. Ruis -> ruis op microfoon (dit alleen simuleren)
-1. "What is the range in both distance and angle of this system?"
+1. "What happens to the accuracy if the distance or angle of the sound source is increased?"
-   1. What happens to the accuracy?
-1. "How much processing time does TDAoA using cross-correlation use per run?"
+1. "How much processing time (in µS) does TDAoA using cross-correlation use per run for a given number of samples?"
-   1. With different sample rates
-1. "How does the sample resolution and sample rate affect the result?"
+1. "How does the sample resolution and sample rate affect the accuracy?"
-1. "What is the minimum number of samples that have to be stored for cross-correlation?
+1. "What is the minimum number of samples that have to be processed for using the cross-correlation algorithm?"

 ## Questions that are *outside* the scope of this project: